Color Graphics Adapter: Dual-head support

-The CGA was released alongside the IBM MDA, and in fact could be installed alongside the MDA in the same computer.
-A command included with PC DOS permitted switching the display output between the CGA and MDA cards.
-Some programs like the early MS-DOS versions of AutoCAD supported using both displays concurrently.
+The CGA was released alongside the IBM MDA, and can be installed alongside the MDA in the same computer.
+A command included with PC DOS permits switching the display output between the CGA and MDA cards.
+Some programs like Lotus 1-2-3 and AutoCAD support using both displays concurrently.

 Software support

-CGA was widely supported in PC software up until the 1990s.
+CGA was widely supported in PC software up until the early 1990s.
 Some of the software that supported the board was: